Allocating instances across zones

 We recommend creating an instance group so that its size is a multiple of the number of zones.

-In this case, every zone will host the same number of instances, and the network load balancer (if any) will evenly allocate the load between instances.
+In this case, every zone will host the same number of instances, and a network load balancer (if any) will evenly allocate the load between instances.

 If the group size is not a multiple of the number of zones, some zones will host less instances than others, but no more than one instance less.